What are health inequalities

 Ethnicity

 Health inequalities can be measured by looking at patient experiences and patient feedback.
 The national patient experience survey shows a slightly less favourable experience of care reported by patients describing themselves as having black, Asian or mixed ethnicity.
-This has been seen over the past four years across both Alliances, by members of the BAME communities.
+This has been seen over the past four years across the region, by members of the BAME communities.

 Some of the areas in the region with the most ethnically diverse populations, such as Luton and Thurrock, are also found to have poorer outcomes following their cancer diagnosis.